 This simple map shows the main car parks around Newborough.

 The nearest train station is at Bodorgan, on the main line to Holyhead.
 It’s a request stop with very limited facilities – but none the less lovely for that.
 It is about four miles away from Newborough village and about two miles from Malltraeth and the cob.
 There is a footpath which is meant to follow alongside the railway line towards Malltraeth, but a better bet is to walk along the lanes (turn right out of the station, then right across the railway bridge and left at the road end) through the village of Hermon and pick up the Anglesey Coastal Path from there.

-Horse riding – to ride in Newborough Forest (where there are marked trails and a specially designated parking area at the Malltraeth car park on the edge of the forest) you need to buy a permit.
+Horse riding – to ride in Newborough Forest (where there are marked trails and a specially designated parking area at the Malltraeth/Pen Cob car park on the edge of the forest) you need to buy a permit.
 These cost £4 for a week or £10 for a whole year.
 From 1st July 2018 Natural Resources Wales are going to be administering the permit system in-house: contact them on 0300 065 3000 for more information.

 Cycling – Newborough Forest is criss-crossed with tracks and trails that are ideal for cycling.
 However, they are just tracks and trails and are best suited to hybrid or mountain bikes – it can be tough going for a skinny wheeled road bike.
 You can extend your cycle ride by parking (for free) at Malltraeth and beginning your journey by crossing the beautiful cob.

-Dogs – between 1st May and 30th September, dogs are not permitted on the beach between the main car park (at the end of the toll road) and the causeway to Llanddwyn (nor on Llanddwyn).
+Dogs – between 1st May and 30th September, dogs are not permitted on the beach between the main car park (at the end of the toll road) and the causeway to Llanddwyn.
 This is the area of beach that is covered by the “Blue Flag” award for cleanliness, etc. Between 1st April and 30th September dogs must be kept on their leads on Llanddwyn and must stay on the public rights of way.
 Dogs can still be taken to the other beach areas (e.g. turning left on the beach from the main car park) and throughout the forest all through the year.
 Click here for the NRW sign re dog restrictions.